cnorick/curse-of-strahd-notes/Misc/Dinner with Strahd.md

 - If the players are not dressed for a fancy dinner, [[Rahadin]] chastises them and leads them upstairs to the guest quarters (K50) to change
 	- [[Escher]] and [[Gertruda]] are there laying out suitable outfits for the players
-	- they're somehow appropriately sized; how did [[Strahd Von Zarovich|Strahd]] get those measurements?
+	- they're somehow appropriately sized and exactly their tastes; how did [[Strahd Von Zarovich|Strahd]] get those measurements?
+		- ask them what are each of your characters going to be wearing?

 ## Dinner
 - [[Strahd Von Zarovich|Strahd]] is not an illusion, he can either be playing the organ when they enter or sitting at the table